 Although the introduction of the Packard built Merlin had improved performance there was a shortage of these engine in the US so the P-40J had a turbo charged Allison engine to

 overcome this problem, however this project was abandoned in May 1942.
-Instead the P40-K would be the next mark to enter service during August 1942, powered by a 1,355-hp Allison
+Instead the P40K would be the next variant to enter service during August 1942, powered by a 1,355-hp Allison

-V-1710-73 engine, and later production P-40Ks would have a dorsal fin fitted to help fix the problem of the plane swing on take-off due to the more powerful engine.
+V-1710-73 engine, and later production P-40Ks would have a dorsal fin fitted to help fix the problem of the aircraft swinging on take-off due to the more powerful engine.